goosemo/blog/_posts/0000_Authenticating_Redmine_from_existing_Wordpress_users_table.rst

 really beyond that, there isn't any plugin (that works well) that I can use.

-There are a number of plugins and scripts to actually get apache to auth from the Remine_ tables, which would have been nice too if I'd started with it for the site.
+There are a number of plugins and scripts to actually get apache to auth from the Redmine_ tables, which would have been nice too if I'd started with it for the site.
 But the blog came first, and all other apps later.